nagasudhirpulla/taming_python/blog/skills/matplolib_set_axes_tick_labels.md

 # plot data on the axes handle
 ax.plot(x, y)

-# specify the ticks of x axis
+# specify the position of x axis ticks
 ax.set_xticks([0,2,4,6,8])

-# specify the ticks of y axis
+# specify the position of y axis ticks
 ax.set_yticks([0,3,6,9])

 # print the plot